 Logo Elements Production Requirements

 The primary color for N.C.
 Cooperative Extension is blue.

 For more information on the university color palettes (which are acceptable secondary colors), review their respective brand standards:

-Arial is the primary font to be used in N.C.
+Arial is the primary font to be used in all N.C.
 Cooperative Extension materials and resources.

-These fonts, and their accompanying family versions, should be used at all times, in both digital and print materials.
+This family of fonts, and its accompanying versions, should be used at all times, in both digital and print materials.